2016-2017 Policy Manual

 For a more complete description of graduation requirements, please refer to the Bulletin.

-b) Standard 7.5 Month On Campus: The standard schedule is approximately 7.5 months of full time MSCS study at the University's campus in Fairfield, Iowa before starting your practical training job.
-The classes in that time period include SCI, Forest Academy, MPP and five CS courses (34-36 units).
+b) Standard 8 Months On Campus: The standard schedule is approximately 8 months of full time MSCS study at the University's campus in Fairfield, Iowa before starting your practical training internship.
+The classes in that time period include SCI, Forest Academy, MPP and four CS courses of 4 units each.
 For those needing to take the one month FPP course, then they will stay an additional month on campus.

 c) Distance Education: Students will complete the remaining MSCS academic courses through distance education during the period of practicum employment.
 Students will need to take these distance education courses during non-working hours at the rate of one credit per four weeks.
 Such credits normally require 30-40 hours of study time per credit, or 7.5 to 10 hours of study per week. (please see point 7 below for more details on Distance Education policies and procedures).